 - Time needed: about an hour

 The former main butcher house in Rome where the cattle destined to the city was butchered and distributed, today the Mattatoio houses several exhibitions.
-If you are into contemporary works and artistic expressions, you can enter and devote some time to it, otherwise, you can just see it briefly and relax for the rest of the day.
+If you are into contemporary works and artistic expressions, you can enter and devote some time to them, otherwise, you can just see the Mattatoio briefly and relax for the rest of the day.

 - Where: Piazza Orazio Giustiniani 4